pharmbio/pharmbio-web/content/people/jonne.md

 linkedin = "jonnerietdijk"
 url_mendeley = ""
 url_researchgate = ""
 long_bio = "MSc in Medical Biology.
 Started PhD studies in January 2020.
-The focus of the project will be on developing and optimising methods for autonomous cell profiling experiments using high-content imaging. research_interests = ["cell profiling", "lab automation", "high content microscopy", "in vitro toxicity"]
+The focus of the project will be on developing and optimising methods for autonomous cell profiling experiments using high-content imaging." research_interests = ["cell profiling", "lab automation", "high content microscopy", "in vitro toxicity"]
 +++